awsdocs/aws-snowball-developer-guide/doc_source/using-ec2.md

 You can determine whether or not a service is `ACTIVE` on a Snowball Edge using the Snowball client command `snowballEdge describe-service`\.
 For more information, see [Getting Service Status](using-client-commands.md#client-service-status)\.

 **Important**
-Snowball Edge devices with any of it's available compute resources maxed out will be unable to launch new compute resources, and those requests will fail\.
-For example, if you try to start the file interface while also running a `sbe1.4xlarge` compute instance, the file interface will not start\.
+A Snowball Edge device with any of its available compute resources maxed out is unable to launch new compute resources, and those requests fail\.
+For example, if you try to start the file interface while also running a `sbe1.4xlarge` compute instance, the file interface doesn't start\.

 ## Creating a Job with Compute Instances<a name="create-ec2-edge-job"></a>